 Distinctive, surreal and intelligent

 Very funny and witty - I've enjoyed this read very muchThis book is made up of a collection of short stories.
 Each is hilarious, funny and absolutely charming.
 The voice of the stories (sort of throwing everything about life into stories) reminds me personally of Kurt Vonnegut in Breakfast of Champions.
 Most of the stories are made up scenarios that are probably not possible outside the world of fiction or brief scenes taken from life, in which the story gives a different perspective to it.I highly recommend this book, especially to readers who appreciate humor and don't mind looking at life in all its different (and some unflattering) angles.

 Please log into the Vintage Books site by entering your email address and password below.

-Etgar Keret was born in Tel Aviv in 1967 and is one of the leading voices in Israeli literature and cinema.
-He has published works in a variety of formats including short stories, novellas and graphic ...
+Born in Tel Aviv in 1967, Etgar Keret is one of the leading voices in Israeli literature and cinema.
+He is the author of five bestselling collections, which have been translated into twenty-nine languages ...